idelchi/go-gitignore/Untitled-3.md

 Strive to always run all tests so that you don't fixate/isolate on a single test case.

-You are done only when 100% of the tests are successful and the concerns in `avoid-overfitting.md` are addressed.
+You are done only when 100% of the tests are successful and the concerns in `GENERAL_OVERFITTING_GUIDE.md` are addressed.

 Be mindful of the interaction with bmatcuk/doublestar, the quirks of `gitignore` that might need tailored solutions, and keep an eye on its behavior.

+If you truly believe the the suggestions in `OVERFITTING_GUIDE.md` will NOT work - stop - make a situation analysis and return the analysis to me.

 ----------